 Graduate (PhD and MSc):

-There are a small number of spaces available in the lab for new students in most years, and preference is given to students who are likely to secure external funding (e.g. NSERC PGS/CGS/Vanier) and who wish to work in one of the thematic areas of the lab.
+There are occasionally a small number of spaces available in the lab for new students.
+However, preference is given to students who are likely to secure external funding (e.g. NSERC PGS/CGS/Vanier) and who wish to work in one of the thematic areas of the lab.

 PhD students are given substantial freedom in the development of a thesis topic.
 Though I enjoy talking about ideas and helping as needed, I do not hand out canned projects.
 Instead, I am comfortable advising graduate students on a wide range of topics in ecology (see my publication history for examples).
 The design of a research program is of great importance to the success of any graduate career, and I encourage students to discuss ideas with anyone who will listen as early and as often as possible.